moneybutton/yours-channels/docs/yours-lightning.md

   - A RevHTLC output of M satoshis to the payee (containing the payee’s HTLC hash and Carol’s revocation hash) routed through Carol (containing Carol’s public key)
-- Bob signs Carol’s commitment transaction and gives to Carol.
+- Bob signs Carol's commitment transaction.
+- Bob sends an 'update' message to Carol containing the output list and Carol's partially signed commitment transaction.
 - Carol signs her commitment transaction and holds it.
 - Carol now constructs a new commitment transaction for Bob.
 The commitment transaction outputs should equal Bob’s view of the output list.
 This